ismailtrm/searchStore/README.md

 ## Features
 - Search for stores
 - Display store information
-- Scrape data from multiple websites
+- Scrape data from multiple websites without any client app or browser bot
-- User-friendly interface

 ## Technologies Used
 - JavaScript